Video games in the Czech Republic: Video game events in the Czech Republic

-The Czech Game of the Year Awards are annual awards that recognize accomplishments in video game development.Awards were part of Gameday Festival until became independent in 2017.
+The Czech Game of the Year Awards are annual awards that recognize accomplishments in video game development.
+The Awards were part of Gameday Festival until they became independent in 2017.

 The Booom Contest was held annually from 2011 to 2013.
 Prizes were awarded in various categories, including Game of the Year, Best Czech Video Game and Computer Game of the Year.
-It was replaced by Player's Awards for next years.
+It was replaced by the Player's Awards for next years.

 The Central and Eastern European Game Studies conference is held in Brno as an event designed to allow the discussion of video gaming by academics, journalists, developers and members of the public.
 It is organized by the Game Studies civic association.

 Game Jam Prague is annually held in January as part of almost 200 Game Jams over the World.

 Game Brew Plzeň is a meeting of video game developers, graphic designers and business enthusiasts.
 It has been held in Plzeň since 2015.

 Gamer Pie is a video game festival held in Brno.